 For Stage 1, you should normally hold a UK honours degree (or equivalent) in a subject with a high mathematics content.
-If you don’t have an honours degree, you may still be able to study this qualification by demonstrating your ability to study at postgraduate level.
-You must complete Stage 1 before registering on Stage 2.
-You may, alternatively, count our Master of Engineering (M03 or M04) as Stage 1.
+If you don’t have an honours degree, you may still be able to study this qualification by demonstrating your ability to study at postgraduate level – contact us.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
 Please see the IELTS website for details.
 Our free course, Succeeding in postgraduate study, will introduce you to the nature of Master's level study.
 It offers essential preparation for pursuing your learning at this level – and is free.

 Months of entry